eirikt/tippekonkurranse/README.md

 #### v1.2.4 : _Deployed 09.11.2014_
-* Refactorings: Cyclic complexity reduced to 5 (one 8-exception only ...)
+* Refactorings: Cyclic complexity reduced to 5 (a couple of silly 7-exceptions only ...)
 * Dependencies update
 * Multi-browser testing with Sauce Labs